jenellemillison/imissmyarcade/README.md

 If the app has not been published yet, add the gmail to the test users of the Google Cloud project via APIs & Services -> OAuth consent screen

-Open a terminal with Python 3 and type python -m http.server 8000 to start the web server
+Open a terminal with Python 3, go to the project's file location, and type python -m http.server 8000 to start the web server

 In a browser, navigate to http://localhost:8000